turbine-kreuzberg/mutov-slingr/README.md

 vagrant up
 ```

+**IMPORTANT:
-:exclamation: Make sure you clone the repository recursively because the generatedata tool (see below) is included as a submodule.
+Make sure you clone the repository recursively because the generatedata tool (see below) is included as a submodule.
-Just in case you did only a regular clone, run the following command to checkout the submodule as well.
+Just in case you did only a regular clone, run the following command to checkout the submodule as well.**
 ```bash
 cd mutov-slingr
 git submodule update --init --recursive